Cambli International Thunder 1

-The Cambli Thunder 1 is an armored tactical vehicle built by Cambli Group Inc., a Canadian company based in Saint-Jean-sur-Richelieu, Quebec.
+The Cambli Thunder 1 is an armoured tactical vehicle built by Cambli Group Inc., a Canadian company based in Saint-Jean-sur-Richelieu, Quebec.

-Designed for law enforcement and Special Weapons and Tactics (SWAT) teams, it is a 4x4 vehicle that uses an International 7500 SFA chassis.
-The vehicle armor-plated body and bullet-proof glass provide ballistic protection against high-caliber weapons.
+Designed for law enforcement and Special Weapons and Tactics (SWAT) teams, the Cambli Thunder 1 is a 4x4 vehicle that uses an International 7500 SFA chassis.
+The vehicle’s armoured body and bulletproof glass provide ballistic protection against high-caliber weapons.